 Totally Endoscopic Robotic Mitral Valve Repair

-The robot is particular helpful for performing mitral valve repair surgery because of the valve’s location in the heart.
+The robot is particularly helpful for performing mitral valve repair surgery because of the valve’s location in the heart.
 Mitral valve repair is often performed for mitral valve regurgitation.
 The valve is located in the left atrium which sits posterior to the heart and is most easily approached from the right side of the chest.
 This gives the surgeon a straight-on view of the valve.
 With robotic mitral valve surgery in New York, we are able to see the mitral valve very clearly.
 The mitral valve has two basic functions: to open and to close.
 This keeps blood moving through the heart in the right direction.
 If blood flows backward as in mitral valve regurgitation, it can cause problems including shortness of breath, atrial fibrillation, pulmonary hypertension, heart failure, and others.

 With endoscopic robotic mitral valve repair, we make five small incisions in the right armpit area: four that are 8mm (slightly larger diameter than a pencil) and one that is 12mm in size (size of an average pinkie finger).
 The real advantage of this over traditional sternotomy (breastplate division) or non-robotic or robotic “port access” approaches (5-10 cm”mini” right thoracotomy) is that incisions are very small and rib spreading is not needed.
 Rib spreading causes pain.
 The incisions are so small that no portion of the operation can be done by the surgeon looking directly through the ports.
 This is how I define “totally endoscopic” robotic mitral valve surgery.
 The truth is that many hospitals claim to have robotic mitral valve programs but very few are able to perform these procedures through tiny ports only and in high volumes.
 The reason for this is that developing this level expertise for both the surgeon and the team requires a high level of commitment and teamwork that many institutions struggle to obtain.

 Animation of Robotic Mitral Valve Repair